 It is well known that American foul brood does not usually develop until the larva have been sealed, and Sturtevant (1924) attributed this fact to the inability of B. larvae to multiply in the presence of much sugar.
 He found that concentrations of glucose in the neighbourhood of 5 per cent. completely inhibited multiplication of both spores and vegetative cells of this organism.
-Lower concentrations of plucose also considered inhibitions of multiplication of both spores and vegetative cells of this organism.

-trations of glucose also caused partial inhibition of growth.
+Lower concentrations of glucose also caused partial inhibition of growth.